Trails and Neighborhood Parks Plan Update

 I'm excited about the proposed trail from Gillespie Bridge to Smith.
 Is this currently scheduled to be done after the trail from MKT to Gillespie Bridge?
 When would that happen and what is the plan to connect that part of the trail to Smith?
 Right now it looks like it would be a very steep drop from Smith down to the field that is bordered by Perche Creek.

-comodude57 asked about 2 years agoThank you for your comments and questions regarding the future phase of the Perche CreekTrail.
+comodude57 asked over 2 years agoThank you for your comments and questions regarding the future phase of the Perche CreekTrail.
 We have funding to begin construction on the Perche Creek Trail from Gillespie Bridge Road to Smith Drive in October 2025.
 You are correct that any connection from the end of Smith Drive down to the Perche valley below will have steep slopes.
 We will likely work with our Public Works Street Division to utilize the Smith Drive right of way to create a connection from the homes along Smith Drive down to the future trail below.
 Please let me know if you have any other questions or comments.

 Mike Snyder, Park Development Superintendent